watson-developer-cloud/node-sdk/README.md

 });
 ```

+### All other configuration options
+To see all possible https agent configuration options go to this [link](https://node.readthedocs.io/en/latest/api/https/#httpsrequestoptions-callback) for the quickest and most readable format.
+For even more detailed information, you can go to the Node documentation [here](https://nodejs.org/api/http.html#httprequestoptions-callback)

 ## Documentation

 You can find links to the documentation at https://cloud.ibm.com/developer/watson/documentation.
 Find the service that you're interested in, click **API reference**, and then select the **Node** tab.